preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 .. image:: list-view-example.png

 "2 months ago" etc is the "Social" setting for date.
-If you would like to show exact dates instead, select "Normal" for date.
+If you would like to show exact dates instead, select "Normal".

 Layout
 *******